Relationships, Sex and Health Education (RSHE) & Welbeing

 What is Cultural Capital?

-At Ark Castledown we ensure that every child has the chance to access a wealth of experiences, through a variety of ways.
+At Ark Castledown we ensure that every child has the chance to access a wealth of experiences, through a variety of ways building their cultural capital.
 We endeavour to ensure that all pupils from Reception up to Year 6 have the opportunity to make termly visits to the surrounding community and beyond.
 We take advantage of our prime position on the south coast and enable our children to experience all that it has to offer in terms of its social, historical and geographical content.
-We plan for our lessons and extra-curricular activities to be broad and enriching.
+We plan for our lessons to be experiential.
+First hand experiences make learning sticky!

 All visits link to the topic-based approach to learning that we promote at Ark Castledown.
 For example, children have visited the Hastings Castle as a part of the history focus on uncovering the past.
 Children studying animal habitats have visited Drusilla’s Park, looking at where animals live.
 Children have taken part in a dance festivals with the local secondary school to showcase their talents.
 Children have performed Christmas songs for the community in the town's main shopping centre.